There’s a Surprising Formula

 You’re creating great content.
 Sounds crazy, but great content doesn’t make it viral.
 Few people share your stuff, few people see it, because it’s very good but not share-worthy.

-You don’t know the secret to viral
+You don’t know the formula for viral

-Want to know the secret to viral?
+Want to know the formula for viral?

 See for yourself…